amine-aziz/ReinstallModule-cs1.6/README.md

 # Reinstall Script For cs1.6 servers in Linux (Ubuntu/Debian)

-This Script Was Created By ~ AM1N3 AZ1Z ~ All Right Reserved
+This Script Was Created By !
+A M 1 N E

-This Script Help you to reinstall your cs1.6 GameServer in just 1Click .

-By the way You need To Change HLDS Link In Script or you can just use reHLDS

-To Execute Please make sure the script are in GameServer Directory And Use This Commands:

-chmod +x reinstall.sh

-./reinstall.sh
+Works in All Debian/Ubuntu Servers
+Change the reHLDS link file in the begin of script to yours

+Make sure to have required package installed ( unzip ) or install it with : apt install unzip To Make script executable use this command : chmod +x reinstall.sh To Run The script use : ./reinstall.sh and it will do all their job. enjoy and don't forget credit.